Market Meets Revolution

 Above-37: Madonna Di Campiglio, Italy.

-- Campiglio is pretty close to the paradise
+- Campiglio is pretty close it, like a paradise

 Above-39: Madonna Di Campiglio, Italy.
 View from my room.